-The leading US-Russian bilateral meeting partnering businesses, regional and federal governments in a working meeting to improve trans-Pacific cooperation and expand economic opportunity.
+The leading US-Russian bilateral meeting between businesses, regional and federal governments on trans-Pacific relations and economic opportunity.

 The Russian American Pacific Partnership (RAPP) is a bilateral forum engaging the private-sector and government to identify and address barriers to business and commerce between the Russian East and the United States.
 Committed RAPP volunteers, private-sector partners, and government representatives collaborate to expand opportunity between Russia’s East and the western United States.

 The U.S. and the North Pacific Rim represent a leading economic region in the world; rich in resources and human capital with prospects for tremendous growth.
 As economic relations between the United States and Russia accelerate, more opportunities emerge for greater cooperation between the Russian East and the Western U.S. RAPP’s purpose is to develop these opportunities through its unique public and private forum dialogue.